appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ldap-settings.md

 ### Remove User From LDAP Server

-In the event that the LDAP configuration is deleted, users coming from LDAP or previously linked users cannot log in to the system.
-And logged-in users are automatically logged out.
+If the user is deleted via LDAP, users coming from LDAP or previously connected users cannot log in to the system.
+And users who are logged in are automatically logged out.

 # Remove LDAP Configuration

 You can quickly remove your saved LDAP configuration via Appcircle.
 For this

-- To delete an LDAP configuration, press the "Manage" button next to the LDAP Login option on the Self-Hosted Settings page.
+- To delete a LDAP configuration, press the "Manage" button next to the LDAP Login option on the Self-Hosted Settings page.

 ![](https://cdn.appcircle.io/docs/assets/ldap-10.png)